7 STEAM education examples using Nearpod and Flocabulary (Blog image)

 STEAM education relevant current event problem

-However, STEAM extends far beyond an art-focused science fair project.
+However, STEM and STEAM extend far beyond an art-focused science fair project.
 STEAM education is intricate, resembling a captivating puzzle rather than a mere science-themed arts and crafts activity.
 Each piece of this educational puzzle is indispensable, contributing to the final picture that emerges.
 To facilitate the creation of engaging and transdisciplinary units of STEAM in the classroom for any grade level, teachers can leverage powerful tools like Nearpod and Flocabulary.

 New to Nearpod?
 Make sure you’re signed up to access these lessons and activities!